What to watch for when the Seahawks host the Rams on Thursday Night Football

 THE FINAL WORD

-This has all the makings of a shootout — remember that the two teams combined for 131 points in two games last season, each won by the Rams, 33-31 in Seattle and 36-31 in Los Angeles.
+This has all the makings of a shootout — remember that the teams combined for 131 points in two games last season, each won by the Rams, 33-31 in Seattle and 36-31 in Los Angeles.
 Those two games turned the tide in the NFC West.
 But the Rams don’t appear as stout as last season, and Seattle is at home and on a short week.
 This feels like another game when Russell Wilson makes a play or two at the end to win it.
 Seahawks 31, Rams 27.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.